MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-C-Contracting-Methods-Contract-Types/part-15-Contracting-Negotiation/subpart-15.6-Unsolicited-Proposals/section-15.603.md

 ##### 15.603 General. #####

-Link to an amendment published at 86 FR 61027, Nov.
-4, 2021.

 (a) Unsolicited proposals allow unique and innovative ideas or approaches that have been developed outside the Government to be made available to Government agencies for use in accomplishment of their missions.
 Unsolicited proposals are offered with the intent that the Government will enter into a contract with the offeror for research and development or other efforts supporting the Government mission, and often represent a substantial investment of time and effort by the offeror.

-(b) Advertising material, commercial item offers, or contributions, as defined in 15.601, or routine correspondence on technical issues, are not unsolicited proposals.
+(b) Advertising material, commercial product or commercial service offers, or contributions, as defined in 15.601, or routine correspondence on technical issues, are not unsolicited proposals.

-(c) A valid unsolicited proposal must -
+(c) A valid unsolicited proposal must—

 (1) Be innovative and unique;